joezhouOxford/Pizza/README.md

 The workflow which automated with above best practice is as follow
 1. develoepr pushi to github
 2. trigger integration tests (unit and e2e tests) with teamcity.
+3. minification
-3. after integration tests passes, deploy and change go live
+4. deploy the new code and change go live

-The teamcity url is http://137.116.198.227:1111//viewType.html?buildTypeId=PizzaCI_PizzaBuild username:admin
+The teamcity url is http://spengineeringltddns.cloudapp.net:1111//viewType.html?buildTypeId=PizzaCI_PizzaBuild username:admin
 password:password01

-the deployed app is at http://137.116.198.227:8000/
+the deployed app is at http://spengineeringltddns.cloudapp.net

-I was going to use webpack (like grunt) as dependency management tool and has run out of time.